arpit-builds/FullStack-nextjs-MERN-FundRaise/README.md

 ## 📦 Deployment (Production)

 - App is deployed on a Linux VPS using PM2, served by Nginx, with SSL via Let’s Encrypt.
-- Environment variables are set for production in `.env.local`.
+- Environment variables are set for production in `ecosystem.config.js`.
 - MongoDB Atlas is used for cloud-hosted data storage.
 - Automatic restarts and log monitoring keep the app stable.
 - SSL certificates auto-renew for continuous HTTPS.